Solartraveler/solarclock/minimatrix/software/readme.md

 http://menudesigner.sourceforge.net/

 ## The simple version
-Currently a simple version of the software is finished.

 Its not containing all planned features of the clock, but is complete enough to run and allow using the clock.
+This might be a starting point to get an overview how the code is managed or simply use it if you just dont want a heavily featured clock.
+About 30kiB of the flash is used.

 ### Features: